realbed/LuckySploit-Beta2.1/README.md

 # LuckySploit-Beta2.1
-This application was an exploit for roblox
+This application was an exploit for roblox (Luck is the Owner)